schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/faq.md

     The values are reset if the inverter restarts.
 At some (cloudy) evenings it can occur that the brightness fluctuates heavily during the dusk.
 This could lead to multiple restarts of the inverter and therefor zeros in the production values.
 You can enable the **Yield Day Correction** in the inverter settings.

-??? question "OpenDTU shows wrong/unrealistic or just missing values"
+??? question "OpenDTU-OnBattery shows wrong/unrealistic or just missing values"

     This is most likely the case because two DTUs are querying the same inverter.
 This is a not supported behavior and can lead to unexpected effects.
 Only one DTU is allowed to query a specific inverter.